fedora-infra/tiny-stage/README.md

 IPA will be at http://ipa.tinystage.test/ and fasjson at http://fasjson.tinystage.test/fasjson

+Ipsilon is also accessible at: https://ipsilon.tinystage.test/idp

+And the tiny test application for testing out OpenID Connect with ipsilon is at https://openidtest.tinystage.test/

 ## TODO

-* add ipsilon
 * run IPA data gen script on provision (there is a bash alias to run it afterwards, just need to add it to the provisioning)
-* add another app that uses ipsilon for identity
+* add an actual fedora app that uses ipsilon for identity (maybe fedocal?)
 * add noggin itself maybe